Diseases & Conditions

 Hip Strains

-A hip strain occurs when one of the muscles supporting the hip joint is stretched beyond its limit or torn.
+A hip strain occurs when one of the muscles supporting the hip joint is stretched beyond its limit or is torn.
 Strains may be mild, moderate, or severe, depending on the extent of the injury.
 A severe strain can limit your ability to move your hip.

 Although many hip strains improve with simple home treatment, severe strains may require physical therapy or other medical treatment.